statchamber/sillywriter/README.md

 https://sillywriter.vercel.app/

-this is just a writing app that i made to make it easier for me to write stories with ai
+simple chapter-based story writing app with AI compatibility

+> [!WARNING]
-story data is stored in the browser's local storage, so it's not persistent
+> story data is stored in the browser's local storage, so it's not persistent and will be lost when local storage is cleared

 ## running it